 Two iconic biker movies of the early '90s exemplify the Revisionist Era: Harley Davidson and the Marlboro Man (1991) and Beyond the Law / Fixing the Shadow (1993).
 Harley Davidson echoed Easy Rider by focusing on the two biker protagonists' (Mickey Rourke and Don Johnson) struggle for personal freedom as the object of their lifestyle.
 While Harley Davidson and the Malboro Man had not been as influential or successful as the older film, it, too, has become a cult classic upon video release.

-Beyond the Law, meanwhile, took the premise of Stone Cold (1991) – a cop going undercover with a drug-trafficking biker gang – and turned it on its ear by having the lawman Dan (Charlie Sheen) embrace the outlaw biker lifestyle (even if he ultimately rejects it on moral grounds) and by portraying the bikers and particularly their leader (Michael Madsen) as more alive and liberated than the Dan's own superiors.
+Beyond the Law, meanwhile, took the premise of Stone Cold (1991) – a cop going undercover with a drug-trafficking biker gang – and turned it on its ear by having the lawman Dan (Charlie Sheen) embrace the outlaw biker lifestyle (even if he ultimately rejects it on moral grounds) and by portraying the bikers and particularly their leader (Michael Madsen) as more alive and liberated than Dan's own superiors.
 In doing so, Beyond the Law had presented the biker subculture as a valid (if disruptive) alternative system of values and beliefs – a far cry from its dehumanizing portrayals in earlier films.

 The movie had also featured Chris Rea's 1989 song "The Road to Hell", which thereafter became the other one of the two unofficial biker anthems (alongside "Born to Be Wild").

-In 1993, the cult game designer Tim Schafer pitched the concept of a point-and-click adventure video game to LucasArts, which would eventually be released as Full Throttle (1995).
-Inspired by tall tales about bikers and by Thompson's book, Schafer forewent the traditional outlaw biker narratives and instead focused on one afforded specifically by the video game medium – biker-as-power-fantasy.
+In 1993, the cult game designer Tim Schafer pitched the concept of a biker-themed point-and-click adventure video game to LucasArts, which would eventually be released as Full Throttle (1995).
+Inspired by tall tales about bikers and by Thompson's book, Schafer forewent the traditional outlaw biker narratives and instead focused on one afforded specifically by the video game medium – bikers-as-power-fantasy.
 The playable protagonist Ben (Roy Conrad) is the leader of an outlaw MC that is wrongfully accused of murder and defies corporate powers and other gangs to clear their name – this distinctly sympathetic portrayal shaped the outlaw biker image in many gamers' heads.
 The game also had a strongly themed hard rock soundtrack, featuring songs by the San Francisco band The Gone Jackals.

 After Schafer left LucasArts, the studio has started work on a Full Throttle sequel twice: Payback entered production and was canceled in 2000, while work on Hell on Wheels began in 2002, before being canceled in late 2003.
 While Schafer's new company released a remaster of the original game in 2015, he himself has never envisioned any sequels, also noting that Conrad (who died in 2002) was irreplaceable as Ben.